Country Profile Indonesia

 Indonesia

-Indonesia’s economic growth prospects are in line with the average of emerging and developing Asian peers, supported by a large, growing and youthful population.
+Indonesia’s economic growth prospects are slightly stronger than the average of emerging and developing Asian peers, supported by a large, growing and youthful population, and a large reserve of natural resources.
 Creditworthiness and business climate indicators are above the regional average.
 However, Indonesia’s per capita income lags regional peers.

 Economic outlook